 Of course, Egyptian costumes are also known for their importance in the world of classic horror.
 The Mummy, starring Boris Karloff, was released in 1932 and gave us one of the most iconic movie monsters of all time.
-Linen wraps and bandages are pretty simple to imitate on your own, but there are always more complicated variations to be made, like this sexy mummy costume, for example.
+Linen wraps and bandages are pretty simple to imitate on your own, but there are always more complicated variations to be made.
 Cleo de Nile from Monster High is a character that combines the mummy and Egyptian queen looks into one costume.

 Ancient Greek and Roman Costumes

 Ancient Greece and Ancient Rome were obviously two different cultures, but there is a lot of overlap.
 The two did exist around the same period, circa 7th Century B.C. to 7th Century A.D., and are often grouped as the age of “Classical Antiquity.”
 Plus, nobody at a costume party in the year 2015 is going to dissect the historicity of your costume on that level, anyway.
 (We’re a costume shop, not a university.)